-We have audited the financial statements of Mizuho Bank (Malaysia) Berhad, which comprise the statement of financial position as at 31 March 2017, and statement of comprehensive income, statement of changes in equity and statement of cash flows of the Bank for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 18 to 106.
+We have audited the financial statements of Mizuho Bank (Malaysia) Berhad, which comprise the statement of financial position as at 31 March 2018, statement of comprehensive income, statement of changes in equity and statement of cash flows of the Bank for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 19 to 109.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 March 2017, and of its financial performance and cash flows for the financial year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 March 2018, and of its financial performance and cash flows for the financial year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.